baraline/convst/README.md

 If you are using RDST in some specific settings such as an HPC cluster and are getting errors, take a loot at [issue #24](https://github.com/baraline/convst/issues/24), you may need to change the numba compilation settings to not using function caching (see [this example](https://github.com/baraline/convst/blob/main/examples/Changing_numba_options.py)).

 ## Tutorial
-We give here a minimal example to run the `RDST` algorithm on any dataset of the UCR archive using the sktime API to fect dataset:
+We give here a minimal example to run the `RDST` algorithm on any dataset of the UCR archive using the sktime API to get datasets:

 ```python